helix-editor/helix/book/src/keymap.md

 | `Ctrl-t`                     | Toggle preview                                             |
 | `Escape`, `Ctrl-c`           | Close picker                                               |

+In pickers, you can filter specific columns by prefixing the column name with `%`.
+For example, in the file picker, `init %path .proto` searches for files ending in ".proto" containing the text "init".

 ## Prompt

 Keys to use within prompt, Remapping currently not supported.